cornelgit/React-Anime-Video-Player/README.md

 ## Requirements

-This app requires a specific URLs and account names and will not function without them.
-These are kept secret from user for security reasons.
+This app requires specific URLs and account names and will not function without them.
+For security reasons these are kept hidden from user.

 ## Contributing